-You’ll find event-centric widgets available in both The Events Calendar and Events Calendar Pro.
-All widgets are configured using the Appearance → Widgets screen in the wp-admin, and each can be used as many times as required.
+You’ll find events calendar widgets available in both The Events Calendar and Events Calendar Pro.
+Browse to the Appearance → Widgets screen in wp-admin to access and configure them.
+You can use each widget as many times as you’d like.

 The Events Calendar Widgets

 The Events Calendar comes with one widget: the basic Events List widget.
-It can be given a custom title, and allows you to show anywhere from 1-10 events.
-There is also a setting to only show the widget when there are events present; when checked, this will hide the widget entirely when no upcoming events are scheduled.
+You can give the widget a custom title and it allows you to show anywhere from 1-10 events.
+There is also a setting to only show the widget when there are events present.
+When checked, this will hide the widget when there are no upcoming events.
 This widget displays the title of the event (with a link) and the date and time.

-These widgets are exclusive the Events Calendar PRO.
+These widgets are exclusive to the Events Calendar Pro.
 They are highly customizable both in the widget settings and via CSS modifications.
-With a bit of code, they can be styled to fit your theme.
+With a bit of code, you can style these widgets to fit your theme.

 The Events Calendar widget creates a mini-grid calendar in your sidebar.
 Days with events are darker and show a dot.
-The current month is clearly labeled in the widget’s header, and readers can view events in future or past months using the AJAX navigation at the top of the calendar.
+The current month is clearly labeled in the widget’s header.
+Readers can view events in the future or past months using the AJAX navigation at the top of the calendar.

 You can choose how many events to list below the calendar (if any).
 Users can click on days with events to update the list with that day’s events.
 The listed events are linked to the individual event pages.
 If you choose to show no listed events, the calendar date will link to a Day View showing those events.
 If you do not enter a title on the widget admin page, none will appear when viewing the widget on the frontend.

-It also gives site administrators more flexibility regarding what data displays and what doesn’t on the frontend.
-With 10 display checkboxes that can be turned on/off at a moment’s notice, you control how much — or how little — information about the event is seen in the widget.
+It also gives site administrators more flexibility regarding what displays and what doesn’t on the frontend.
+With 10 display check boxes that can be turned on/off at a moment’s notice, you control how much — or how little — information about the event is seen in the widget.

 You can use the Events Countdown widget to count the days until a special event.
 Select an event to showcase and the widgets shows a countdown in your sidebar.
 You control the title, time increments, and what message to display when the start time of the event is reached.

 You can show a list of events from one venue using the Featured Venue widget which displays the upcoming events for a particular venue.
 You can edit the title and chose how many events to show.
-You can also opt to have the widget not show if there are no upcoming events.
+Also, you can opt to have the widget not show if there are no upcoming events.

-If you are interested in customizing any of the events widgets, check out the Customizing section of the Knowledgebase and in particular our article on styling widgets.
+If you want to customize any of the events widgets, check out the Customizing section of the Knowledgebase and in particular our article on styling widgets.
 If you need further help, you can always head to our help desk.